Visayas

 Samar Island, Eastern Visayas Read More »

-Negros Island, Visayas
+Negros Island, in Both Western and Central Visayas

 Negros Island, PH by Sentinel-2 Negros Island stands out as one of the Philippines’ most culturally rich and naturally diverse destinations, offering a blend of vibrant cities, volcanic landscapes, sugarcane fields, and coastal escapes.
 Demographic Overview Overview of Negros Island Negros sits in the heart of the Visayas and is known as the Sugar Bowl

-Negros Island, Visayas Read More »
+Negros Island, in Both Western and Central Visayas Read More »

 Translate »